-This document provides instructions for the first of the three seminars forming part of the examination for the course Physics of Galaxies in 2017.
+This document provides instructions for the second of the four seminars forming part of the examination for the course Physics of Galaxies in 2018.
 This is an exercise with game-like mechanics that aims to provide insight into some of the observational techniques commonly used in extragalactic astronomy.

 In the Strange galaxy game, you will be assigned to different teams and presented with a sequence of observational problems to solve.
 Each such scenario involves a set of observational data on an unusual, poorly understood galaxy or other astronomical object.
-The objective is to understand the nature of object by gathering additional information through carefully chosen follow-up measurements.
-There are many observational methods that can be applied in each situation (optical monitoring, ultraviolet spectroscopy, high-resolution near-infrared imaging etc.) and they all provide slightly different clues to the
+The objective is to understand the nature of the object by gathering additional information through carefully chosen follow-up measurements.
+There are many observational methods that can be applied in each situation (optical monitoring, ultraviolet spectroscopy, high-

-Seminar II: An amazing discovery / Crackpot?
+Seminar III: An amazing discovery / Crackpot?